Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 5. Rummo

 After Barilla, this brand offers the second-largest assortment of vegan pasta, which includes Gluten-Free and Whole Grain Organic varieties.
 It includes many lentil and chickpea-based substitutes, besides seven other types of spaghetti and completely vegan potato gnocchi.
-Other than a few fresh egg pasta varieties, this is one of the most vegan-friendly pasta brands on the market right now.
+Besides a few fresh egg pasta varieties, this is one of the most vegan-friendly pasta brands on the market.

 With food as versatile as pasta, it makes sense that it doesn’t easily fit into the category of “vegan” or “non-vegan.”
 Fortunately, that doesn’t mean you have to avoid it altogether.

 Finding your favorite store-bought pasta brand makes creating vegan pasta dishes simple.
-While it may take some time to find vegan pasta dishes, after you make your own dishes and find restaurants with delicious vegan pasta options, you won’t have to worry about it!
+While it may take some time to find vegan pasta dishes, you won’t have to worry about it after you make your dishes and find restaurants with delicious vegan pasta options!